-- Children with learning difficulties and those who are mathematically able are supported through a differentiated curriculum and are given opportunities to develop skills at an appropriate rate. - Ongoing informal assessment, in the form of targeted questioning, and weekly CLIC and Beat That challenges directly informs the learning objectives set for each individual.
-As a result, appropriate challenges and opportunities are planned for and delivered. - Children with specific mathematical learning needs, will have provision made through the targets set on their Individual Education Plans. - Teaching Assistants and other adults in school are used to support individual children. - The SEN policy gives details of the arrangements for specific support.
+- Children with learning difficulties and those who are mathematically able are supported through a adapted curriculum and are given opportunities to develop skills at an appropriate rate. - Ongoing informal assessment, in the form of targeted questioning, and weekly CLIC and Beat That challenges directly informs the learning objectives set for each individual.
+As a result, appropriate challenges and opportunities are planned for and delivered. - Children with specific mathematical learning needs, will have provision made through the targets set on their Individual Education Plans. - New learning is broken down into smaller steps and modelled by teachers.
+Working models are also used for support. - Teaching Assistants and other adults in school are used to support individual children. - A range of manipulatives are used to support learning and toolkits are accessible throughout the lesson. - The SEN policy gives details of the arrangements for specific support.